Readify/MakingLegacyApplicationsAwesome/README.md

 Before the workshop, your laptop should contain:

-* Microsoft [Visual Studio](http://www.microsoft.com/visualstudio/eng) 2010 or 2012.
-We recommend 2012.
+* Microsoft [Visual Studio](http://www.microsoft.com/visualstudio/eng) 2012.
+If you don't have 2012 you can download a trial from Microsoft.
 * Microsoft [SQL Server 2012 Express Edition](http://www.microsoft.com/en-us/sqlserver/editions/2012-editions/express.aspx).
 It would be a good idea to install this in advance as it takes a while.
 * JetBrains [ReSharper](http://www.jetbrains.com/resharper).
 You can get a 30-day trial if you don't have a licence.
 * The installer for JetBrains [TeamCity](http://ww.jetbrains.com/teamcity).
 Install it in advance if you want but that isn't required.